 A Public Insurance Adjuster prepares, presents and adjusts property insurance claims on behalf of homeowners and business owners following a covered casualty loss.
 Public adjusters traditionally charge a fee for their services based upon a percentage of the amount recovered.
+How much does a claims adjuster make?
 Typical fees range between 10 and 12.5% with lesser fees available dependent upon loss size and complexity as an expression of “economy of scale”.

 These firms, although not operating outside the law, cannot justify their exorbitant fees and are a disservice to the consumer.
 Assume that you have suffered a fire loss to your home and have incurred losses of $100,000.00 on a replacement cost basis.
 Now assume that you have hired a public adjuster on a percentage fee basis of 35%.
 You will pay the Adjuster a fee of $35,000.00 leaving a balance of funds to rebuild your home and replace your property of only $65,000.00.
 Clearly, there is not enough money available to you, after paying the public adjusters fee, to replace the property to the condition you enjoyed prior to the fire.